The Forest Lodge Library – where the Future resides in the Past

 The Forest Lodge Library was founded in 1925 by Mary Livingston Griggs in memory of her mother, Mary Steele Livingston.
 First called The Community House, Mrs. Griggs envisioned and executed a downtown Cable facility that would combine the functions of library, community meeting center and public rest room.
 The building was constructed of logs cut and milled of the Griggs’ property, the Forest Lodge Estate, on nearby Lake Namakagon.

 Later named the Forest Lodge Library, the building is one of two log cabin libraries in the State of Wisconsin.
 While not the oldest building, it has been a library the longest.
-The building was named to the National and State Register of Historic Places in 2000.
+The building was named to the State Register of Historic Places in 2000.

 When the Cable Natural History Museum was established in 1968 the library and the Museum merged and operated under a single board funded by the Mary Livingston Griggs and Mary Griggs Burke Foundation.
 In 1992, the library established its own Board of Trustees and became a fully functioning public library.
 In January of 2007 the Forest Lodge Library became a Joint Library of the Towns of Cable and Namakagon.